Proposed Air Passenger Protection Regulations Highlights

 - The transportation of musical instruments.

 The CTA will consider all input received in developing the final regulations, which are expected to be published in Part II of the Canada Gazette in spring 2019.
-It is expected that the final regulations will come into force in summer 2019.
+Provisions of the new regulations will come into effect in summer 2019.

 To ensure robust passenger protection, the regulations would apply to all flights to, from, and within Canada.
 This includes connecting flights.